Combination of Site-Wide and Real-Time Optimization for the Control of Systems of Electrolyzers: Introduction

 The bottom control layers have the shortest temporal resolution, responding to immediate changes within minutes to seconds \cite{Sko23}.
-In these layers, the overall system of flexible energy resources can be separated into resources, as each resource has its own controller, for example.
+In these layers, the overall system is separated into resources, as each resource has its own controller.
 This layered approach in temporal resolution allows each layer to efficiently address specific tasks while ensuring a coordinated strategy that blends long-term planning with short-term reactions to changed contexts \cite{Sko23}.

 The prevailing focus on static optimization \cite{WRK+23} often results in the isolated consideration of the depicted layers.
 Consequently, many publications disregard the interactions between \ac{RTO} and \ac{SWO} (grey layers in \autoref{fig:HierarchyOptimizationLayer}).
 Despite its potential for significant economic and energy-systemic benefits, the adoption of \ac{RTO} in real-world applications has fallen short of expectations, leaving its potential largely untapped \cite{KrSk22, EnHa12}.
 One possible reason for this can be attributed to the high costs associated with the development and implementation of \ac{RTO} solutions \cite{BaCr08}.